The Road Wirer

 The average roadtripper may not have a need for this application, but anyone who has a need to know where a specific vehicle might be or the moment-to-moment location of a valuable asset like a painting or a classic car will immediately see the value of this service.
 Needless to say, this new technology raises some privacy issues.
 While Mike Booth was an excellent sport to let me track not only his exact path but also his highway speed, I'm not sure I'd want to share that information about myself.
 On the other hand, if I decided to take an extended solo road trip, I might be quite happy to know that someone else could find me if something went wrong.

 The PT-100 is amazing technology and a remarkable product.
 Until there is more GSM coverage, it won't work very well in the Western states or on two lane byways, but it is a concept with a lot of promise.
-For more information about GeoSentry click here.
+As so often happens with new technology companies, GeoSentry appears to be out of business. (checked on 8/31/08)

 Mark Sedenquist